toshiaki1729/stable-diffusion-webui-dataset-tag-editor/README.md

 - Search tags
 - Filter images by tags and edit those captions
 - Batch replace/remove/append tags
+- Use interrogators

 ## Usage
 1. Make dataset using web UI
-2. Load them
+1. Load them
+    - use interrogator if needed
+1. Edit their captions
-3. Select tags you want to edit in "Filter and Edit Tags" tab
+    - filter images you want to edit by tags in "Filter and Edit Tags" tab
+      - search tags and filter images by tags
-4. Replace / remove them or append new tags to captions
+      - replace / remove them or append new tags to their captions
+    - filter images manually in "Filter by Selection" tab
-5. Use "Edit Caption of Selected Image" tab if you want to edit the caption individually
+    - edit captions individually in "Edit Caption of Selected Image" tab
+      - you also can use interrogator here
-6. Click "Save all changes" button
+1. Click "Save all changes" button

 ## Description of Display